piers-sinclair/pierssinclair.github.io/_posts/2024-06-09-System-Design-in-Azure-for-Clients-URL-Shortener.md

 ---
 layout: post
 title:  "🧩 System Design in Azure for Clients - URL Shortener"
-date:   2024-06-09 12:52:53 +1000
+date:   2024-06-13 7:52:53 +1000
 categories: system-design
 author:
 - Piers Sinclair
-published: false
+published: true
 ---

 Welcome to my series on System Design in Azure, where I take you through designing a complex system on the Azure platform.

+Generally, there are 3 steps I follow when a client asks me to architect a system for them.

+1. Phase 1 - Requirements Gathering
+2. Phase 2 - Technical Deep Dive
+3. Phase 3 - Communicating the Sauce

+Now let's take a look at an example where a client asks you to:

+"Please build us a URL shortener similar to TinyUrl.com"

 ## Phase 1 - Requirements Gathering

-Let's assume your client comes to you and says:
-"Please build us a URL shortener similar to TinyUrl.com"

 First, establish **functional requirements** by talking to the client.
 Here's how the chat might go:

 Q: So the system should take a long URL and generate a shorter URL?\